A Mean Field Game Approach to Equilibrium Pricing with Market Clearing Condition: Solvability of the mean-field FBSDE

 If we consider the exchange markets of bonds and futures, or other financial derivatives with maturity $T$, those securities cease to exist at $T$ after paying exogenously specified amount of cash $c_T^0$.
-In this case, it is natural to consider with $\del=0$ and \bea g(x,c^0)=\ol{g}(x,c^0):=-\langle c^0,x\rangle~, \eea since there is no reason to put penalty on the outstanding volume at $T$.
+In this case, as we have mentioned in Remark~\ref{remark-3-1}, it is natural to consider with $b=0$ and \bea g(x,c^0)=\ol{g}(x,c^0):=-\langle c^0,x\rangle~, \eea since there is no reason to put penalty on the outstanding volume at $T$.
 In this case, the terminal function $g$ in $(\ref{terminal-special})$ does not have the strict convexity.
 Fortunately, even in this case, we can prove the unique existence as well as the stability result of the same form.